hdgarrood/purescript-sequences/docs/Data.Sequence.NonEmpty.md

 but which is guaranteed to contain at least one element.

 This module is intended to be imported qualified, to avoid name clashes or ambiguity.
-For example: `import qualified Data.Sequence.NonEmpty as NES`.
+For example: `import qualified Data.Sequence.NonEmpty as NonEmpty`.

 #### `Seq`